KatCote/CSChat/README.md

 ## About

-Client-Server Chat platform with encryption based on Netty.
+Office Client-Server Chat platform with encryption based on Netty.
 Project in progress.

 **Works on AES encryption.**